2300275/CS220AU-DP/index.md

 ![demo image](assets/img/matthew-guay-Q7wDdmgCBFg-unsplash.jpg)
 Keywords: digital identities, existential risks, China, The Great Firewall, way of life, censorship, surveillance
+# Introduction
+In recent years, Chinese social media and e-commerce platforms such as Tiktok and Temu have gained a lot of popularity have raised a lot of concern to the public due to their policies threatening the cybersecurity of individuals and even national security.

 # Will China’s internet culture assimilation diminishes Hong Kong's culture?
 https://quillbot.com/grammar-check